sramteke171/javascript-oop/object-oriented-programming.md

 This section is presented for context.
-The principles and concepts presented here apply to many languages, not just JavaScript, and will be helpful for you as you learn object oriented programming in JavaScript, when you interview for your first job as a developer and when you go to learn another object-oriented language (like Ruby).
+The principles and concepts presented here apply to many languages, not just JavaScript, and will be helpful for you as you learn object oriented programming in JavaScript, when you interview for your first job as a developer, and when you go to learn another object-oriented language (like Python).

 ## Framing (5 min / 0:10)